 Oklahoma’s tax system is very centralized.
 As compared to the rest of the country, more of Oklahomans’ taxes go to the state Capitol rather than to their local governments.
-Local governments collect just 37 percent of all tax Money received by a government entity.... in Oklahoma, compared to 42 percent nationally.
+Local governments collect just 37 percent of all tax revenue in Oklahoma, compared to 42 percent nationally.
 The same is true of non-tax revenue, which includes user charges, insurance trusts and other sources.
 Considering all revenue except transfers between governments, 38 percent of all revenue is local in Oklahoma, compared to 45 percent nationally.

 There are some positive aspects to centralized revenues, including:

 - taxes and fees are more uniform across the state than in less centralized states; and